-Melting metal causes problems.
-Since there is no melting in MELD, we’re able to avoid these issues and create better, stronger parts.
-MELDed products are already fully dense, meaning there are no voids in the deposited material.
+Since there is no melting in MELD, we’re able to create better, stronger parts.
+MELD created products are printed fully dense, meaning there are no voids in the deposited material.
 With melt-based processes, the additively-manufactured part contains small pockets without material, similar to a sponge.
 These “green” parts must then go through a second process during which they are compressed.
 Finally, they are ready for the last processing steps before they are considered ready.
 MELD, on the other hand, requires no additional steps and skips these costly and time-consuming procedures.

 Additionally, residual stress is a concern for all processes – additive and subtractive.
 Material can collect stress from initial production methods and processes, like finish machining.
 Residual stress often shows itself as distortion in a part.
 Heat is a major contributor to this issue.
 Comparing stresses in additive manufacturing steps, MELD has an advantage because it is a low-heat process.
 We’ve seen quarter inch thick plates of steel bend into a U shape with laser deposition.